JAndersM/Z80_Labcomputer/README.md

 ## EEPROMprogrammer
 Arduino code and design for an Arduino Nano (or similar) based EEPROMprogrammer
 * Schema, PCB design
-Pending redesign for use connected to the computer using BUSRQ to facilitate programming without removing ROM.
+Connected to the computer using BUSRQ to facilitate programming without removing ROM.

 ## simulering
 Python simulation of the z80 cpu and the computer